jurassix/react-validation-mixin/README.md

 This is a simple wrapper around `this.validate([fieldName])`.

-Allows the developer to attach this call to onBlur, etc and lazily validate the form. *Contains a second paramater to toggle preventDefault on the event; false by default.*
+Allows the developer to easily validate onBlur, onChange, onSubmit, etc. *Contains a second paramater to toggle preventDefault on the event; false by default.*

 This API is lazy for all invocations; all results are pulled directly from `this.state.errors`.